openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 ### Ningyozukai

-The Ningyozukai, or Puppeteers, are sorcerers capable of channeling their spirit to possess enchanted suits of Yoroi armor, transforming the armor into a powerful animated weapon.
-Also gifted with magics of healing and protection, the Ningyozukai only call on their Yoroi armor when circumstances call for force of arms or brute strength.
+The Ningyozukai, or Puppeteers, are sorcerers capable of channeling their spirits to possess enchanted suits of Yoroi armor, transforming the armor into a powerful animated weapon.
+Also gifted with magics of healing and protection, Ningyozukai only call on the Yoroi armor when a situation calls for force of arms or brute strength.

 #### Strategy